ds-102/fa24/_staffers/charisse.md

 ---
 name: Charisse Liu
 team: Staff
-role: Teaching Assistant
+role: TA
 email: charisseliu@berkeley.edu
+website:
-# photo: charisse.jpg
+photo:
-# pronouns:
+pronouns:
 ---

 Hi!
 I’m a senior studying DS & Stats.
 I like crosswords, arts & crafts, and Freshroll.
 Excited to be a part of your Data 102 journey, and feel free to reach out for anything!